-^{7.} House rules also prohibit reconciliation measures that increase mandatory spending, no matter the bill's final impact on deficits.
-See David Reich and Richard Kogan, "Introduction to Budget 'Reconciliation'" (Center on Budget and Policy Priorities, Washington, DC, January 2015).
-8. The Byrd rule is formally laid out in section 313 of the Congressional Budget and Impoundment Control Act.
+^{7.} See David Reich and Richard Kogan, "Introduction to Budget 'Reconciliation'" (Center on Budget and Policy Priorities, Washington, DC, January 2015 [updated November 2016]).

+^{8.} The Byrd rule is formally laid out in section 313 of the Congressional Budget and Impoundment Control Act.
 Defined as "extraneous" are any "recommendations with respect to the old-age, survivors, and disability insurance program established under title II of the Social Security Act [42 U.S.C.
 401 et seq.]."
-For a primer, see Reich and Kogan, "Introduction to Budget 'Reconciliation.'"
-9. Other researchers also propose subjecting Social Security to some form of reconciliation.
+For a primer, see Reich and Kogan, "Introduction to Budget 'Reconciliation."

+^{9.} Other researchers also propose subjecting Social Security to some form of reconciliation.
 See James C. Capretta, "The Budget Act at Forty: Time for Budget Process Reform" (Mercatus Research, Mercatus Center at George Mason University, Arlington, VA, March 2015), and Alice M. Rivlin and Pete Domenici, "Proposal for Improving the Congressional Budget Process" (Bipartisan Policy Center, Washington, DC, July 2015).